tilbotio/tilbot-refactor/backend/README.md

 This was harder to implement because of TCP port management issues.
 Additionally, modern container based hosting platforms have the best practice to put processes in separate containers.
-This is a problem because these containers are expected to be started and stopped externally, based on load.
+This is a problem because containers are expected to be started and stopped externally, based on load.

+Another difference is that previously, chat sessions would be implicitly maintained by socket.io.

 ## Future